Crypto industry dives into the midterms, raising millions to court Democrats

 But a growing number of Democrats — including liberal freshman Rep. Ritchie Torres (D-N.Y.), whose Bronx district is one of the poorest in the country — are making a progressive case for the technology, arguing its decentralized networks could give consumers better, cheaper financial services than those offered by big banks.

 The industry’s outreach is already yielding some encouragement.
 Schumer, for one, has not publicly spelled out a position on cryptocurrencies.
-But the top Senate Democrat told the insiders gathered on last week’s fundraising call that while regulations are coming, they shouldn’t smother the industry as it matures, two people familiar with the gathering said on condition of anonymity to discuss a private event.
+But the top Senate Democrat told the insiders gathered on last week’s fundraising call that while regulations are coming, they should not smother the industry as it matures, two people familiar with the gathering said on the condition of anonymity to discuss a private event.

 Schumer offered the executives some advice, telling them to present a united front and reach out to Biden administration officials as they consider rules for the sector, the people said.
 Spokespeople for Coinbase and Schumer declined to comment.

 Top crypto donors are jumping into Democratic primaries to promote candidates they view as allies — or, in some cases, at least willing to consider the industry’s pitch.
-Web3 Forward, a super PAC supporting crypto-friendly Democrats, spent more than $1 million last month backing Texas state Rep. Jasmine Crockett in her successful primary bid to replace retiring Rep. Eddie Bernice Johnson (D-Texas).
+Web3 Forward, a super PAC supporting crypto-friendly Democrats, spent more than $1 million last month backing Texas state Rep. Jasmine Crockett in her successful primary bid to replace retiring Rep. Eddie Bernice Johnson (D-Tex.).

 Neither Crockett nor her chief Democratic rival for the Dallas-based seat expressed views on crypto in their campaigns.
 And Web3 Forward did not mention it in a television ad backing Crockett that instead focused on her support for voting rights protections.
 Crockett did not respond to a request for comment.